You can use the camera effect to kill fraud. Today I tell you what the camera effect is and how you can use it to reduce theft.

 43% of fraud detection comes by way of tips.
-This is why whistleblower programs are the number one means of reducing theft.
-Time and time again the Association of Certified Fraud Examiners’ surveys prove that whistleblower programs lessen the number of and dollar amount of frauds.
+This is why whistleblower programs are the number one way to reduce theft.
+Time and time again the Association of Certified Fraud Examiners’ surveys show that whistleblower programs lessen the number of and dollar amount of frauds.
 Employers provide 1-800 numbers whereby employees can anonymously report potential red flags 24/7.
 So why would a telephone number reduce fraud?

 The camera effect.

-We know that when potential fraudsters believe their thefts will be detected they will often stay clean.
+We know that when potential fraudsters believe their thefts will be seen, they stay clean.
 No one wants to go to jail.
 No one desires to embarrass themselves or their family members.

 The key is to introduce the threat of discovery.

 This is why whistleblower programs are effective.
-When in place, such programs make employees feel that others will see and communicate fraud signals such as the new $80,000 car on a $40,000-a-year income.
+When in place, such programs make employees feel that others see their actions.
+For example, if I make $40,000 a year, but I buy an $80,000 vehicle, my fellow employees (at least some) know this is a fraud signal.
+Now someone can report this signal using the whistleblower program.
 Think of the whistleblower programs as lots of roving cameras recording and communicating actions in real time.
-Now employees think, “If I take, I might be seen.”
+Now employees believe, “If I take, I will be seen.”

-My point: We want employees to believe their actions are visible though they may not be.
+My teaching point: We want employees to believe their actions are visible.
+The camera effect causes positive actions.

 Here are examples of fraud prevention steps that create the camera effect:

-- Someone outside of the accounts payable department randomly selects ten cleared checks each month and reviews the payee, the signature, and the invoice support (and the accounts payable personnel know this occurs)
+- Someone outside of the accounts payable department randomly selects ten cleared checks each month and reviews the payee, the signature, and the invoice support (let the accounts payable personnel know that this procedure will be performed periodically)

-- The bank statements are mailed to someone outside of accounting who opens them and inspects the contents before providing the statements to the accounting department (even if the bank statements were only opened and the contents were not reviewed, the accounting department thinks the checks are being reviewed)
+- Mail the bank statements to someone outside of accounting who opens them and inspects the contents before providing the statements to the accounting department

-- An outside CPA or CFE performs surprise tests of accounting information twice a year, picking whatever area she desires to inspect (now everyone knows their work might be reviewed)
+- An outside CPA or CFE performs surprise tests of accounting information twice a year, picking whatever area she desires to inspect (now everyone knows their work is potentially subject to review)

 Your Camera Effects